mariia-korzun/hw-scope-and-context/README.md

 ```

 **attack**.
 This function takes argument (instance of ‘Fighter’), which will be a defender.
+Then it randomly calculates if current attack is successful .
+Your program randomly picks a number from 0 to 100 and checks whether the sum of defender's agility and strength(health) is more than the success number
+If it is more than defender misses the attack
+and a message "<Figter's name> attack missed" should be logged to the console

-Then it randomly calculates if current attack is successful (probability of success is inversely proportional to defender’s strength + agility property).
-For example, if defender’s strength is 30 and agility is 20, success probability of current attack will be 50%.
-If defender’s strength is 15 and agility is 10, success probability of current attack will be 75% etc. If attack is successful, defenders’ current HP property is decreased by number of points equal to attacker’s damage property and message about successful attack is logged in console.
+If attack is successful, defenders’ current HP property is decreased by number of points equal to attacker’s damage property and
+message about successful attack is logged in console.
 Otherwise, message about missed attack is logged.
 ```
 myFighter.attack(myFighter2);
 // Maximus makes 20 damage to Commodus
 myFighter2.attack(myFighter);
 // Commodus attack missed

+const fighter1=new Fighter({name: 'John', damage: 25, hp: 105, strength: 30, agility: 40});
+const fighter2 = new Fighter({name: 'Sasha', damage: 45, hp: 100, strength: 30, agility: 25});
+fighter2.attack(fighter1)//Sasha attack missed
+fighter1.attack(fighter2)//John makes 25 damage to Sasha
 ```

 **logCombatHistory**.
 This function logs to console information about fighter’s combat
 history.
-`myFighter.logCombatHistory(); // Name: Maximus, Wins: 0, Losses: 0 `
+`myFighter.logCombatHistory(); // Name:Maximus,Wins:0,Losses:0` (Note!
+NO whitespace)

 **heal**.
 This function takes amount of health points and add this amount to fighter’s current
 HP (if result is higher than fighter’s total HP, than it heals only to total HP).